Dev-Arslan/Checkers/README.md

 # Checkers
 This is UPS package tracking checker.
+It is developed in c# .net visual studio 2022.
 Totally free of cost from services.
 Can check upto 5000 packages daily free.
 I am selling this program in future, feel free to contact.